College of Osteopathic Medicine

 During M3 and M4 years, students will be involved in inter-professional education sessions with Physician Assistant, Clinical PsyD, Mental Health Counseling, and School PsyD students.

-Each 17 credit rotation requires 240 contact hours
+Each 17 credit rotation requires a minimum of 160 contact hours

 The Basic Sciences and Pre-Clinical Years